-Density is the measurement of how much “stuff” is packed into a measured space.
+What exactly is “density?”
+Well, density is the measurement of how much “stuff” is packed into a measured space.
 That’s how we get the equation for density: Density = Mass (the stuff) ÷ Volume (a measured space).
 Nearly every substance and material imaginable has a different density.
-This is especially true for the six solutions you made using sugar and water.
+This is especially true for those six colorful solutions you made using sugar and water.

-By increasing the amount of sugar in the solution but keeping the amount of water constant, you create solutions that have increasing densities.
-The more sugar that’s mixed into a measured amount of water, the higher the density of the mixture.
-As the Sugar Rainbow reveals, a solution with a low density stacks on top of a mixture with a high density.
+By increasing the amount of sugar in the solution (but keeping the amount of water constant), you created solutions that have increasing densities.
+The more sugar that was mixed into a measured amount of water, the higher the mixture’s density became.
+As the Sugar Rainbow’s density was revealed, the solution with the lowest density stacked on top of a mixture with a higher density.

 Take It Further

-Use a turkey baster as a replacement for the straw to slowly layer the colored sugar solutions into a larger glass to create an even bigger rainbow.
+Instead of a straw, use a turkey baster as a replacement for an even larger scale experiment on our rainbow water density experiment.
+Slowly layer the colored sugar solutions into a larger glass to create an even bigger rainbow!
 Hold the tip of the baster against the side of the container close to the surface of the liquid already in the glass.
 Squeeze the baster gently so the water flows slowly down the side of the container and then onto the previous layer.
-If you try to rush it, the layers will just mix together.
+But take your time: if you try to rush it, the layers will just mix together.
 Rinse the baster between each layer.
-Move the baster upward on the side of the glass as needed so it doesn’t touch the surface of the solution.
+Move the baster upward on the side of the glass, as needed, so it doesn’t touch the surface of the solution.
 Layer all the sugar solutions in the same way.
 This can be hard to do but it’s worth the effort when you finish.
 Get some pictures!

-A dramatic salt water density change can be experienced in real life.
-While humans will (sort of) float in an ocean, they really float in bodies of water like Utah’s Great Salt Lake and the Dead Sea in Israel and the West Bank.
+A dramatic saltwater density change can be experienced in real life.
+While humans will (sort of) float in an ocean, they will REALLY float in bodies of salt-saturated water, like Utah’s Great Salt Lake and the Dead Sea in Israel and the West Bank.
 They are so salty that it’s nearly impossible to sink in them!
-Just be sure to rinse off really well when you get out.
+(Just be sure to rinse off really, really well when you get out.)